-Name Position Michael J. Zugay Chief Executive Officer of the Company, Chief Executive Officer of the Advisor and Managing Director of an Affiliate of the Advisor and a nominee to serve as an interested director standing for election at the annual meeting Michael Pungello Interim Chief Financial Officer of the Company and Managing Director of BlackRock Charles C.S.
-Park Chief Compliance Officer of the Company, Chief Compliance Officer of the Advisor and Managing Director of BlackRock 23
+Name Position James E. Keenan Interim Chief Executive Officer of the Company, and Managing Director of BlackRock Michael Pungello Interim Chief Financial Officer of the Company and Managing Director of BlackRock Charles C.S.
+Park Chief Compliance Officer of the Company, Chief Compliance Officer of the Advisor and Managing Director of BlackRock